abrpuzzle/abrpuzzle/README.md

 👋 Hi, I’m Adrian (@abrpuzzle)<br>
 🚦 I’m an IT Project Manager at @puzzle<br>
-📖 I love reading Books and sharing ideas<br>
+📖 I enjoy reading Books and sharing ideas<br>

 <!---
 abrpuzzle/abrpuzzle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.